konoplev/page-summarizer-extension/README.md

 # Page Summarizer Extension (Chrome & Firefox)

+> **🤖 AI-Generated Extension**: This entire extension was completely coded by AI (Claude Sonnet 4) as an experiment to see if a fully functional browser extension could be implemented without human intervention.

 A cross-browser extension that summarizes web page content using OpenAI's API with advanced customization options.
 Compatible with Chrome, Firefox, and other major browsers.

 ## Features